dpmeixner/dude-wheres-my-ferry/README.md

 ## Setup

-Modify the `resource.robot` file to include your Pushbullet API key.
+Rename `secrets.py.backup` to `secrets.py` and modify it to include your Pushbullet API key

-Modify the `steamship.robot` file to select the route and dates you want to check availability for.

 ## Run

-Execute `robot steamship.robot` to run the test suite.
+Execute `python steamship.py` to run the test.
 You could also add it to a cron script to run periodically.